yahoo/blink-diff/README.md

 The command-line tool exposes a couple of flags and parameters for the comparison:
 ```
 --verbose           Turn on verbose mode
+--debug             Turn on debug mode - leaving all filters and modifications on the result
 --threshold p       Number of pixels/percent 'p' below which differences are ignored
 --threshold-type t  'pixel' and 'percent' as type of threshold. (default: pixel)
 --delta p           Max. distance colors in the 4 dimensional color-space without triggering a difference. (default: 20)